Ronzoni discontinues specific pasta shape, and fans aren’t happy

 8th Avenue Food & Provisions, which owns Ronzoni, recently issued a statement announcing the product’s discontinuation, explaining that the decision to discontinue this specific pasta variety was not their own.

-The company claims its “exhaustive efforts” to find a new manufacturer have so far been fruitless.
+The company claims its “exhaustive efforts” to find a new manufacturer have been fruitless.

 “We haven’t given up, but as of today, we can no longer offer Ronzoni Pastina,” the brand’s parent company wrote.